 1. Create a Process for Communicating

-For example, a new volunteer may receive information about his/her job assignment any number of ways: via email, postal letter, telephone or church website.
+For example, a new volunteer may receive information about his/her job assignment in any number of ways: via email, postal letter, telephone, or church website.

 Regardless of how he/she receives the assignment, there should be a defined communication process for receiving the information.